 Weather Report: 8:30 (1979)

-After several years and several lineup changes, the jazz fusion band had found its most famous and stable lineup.
+After several years and several lineup changes, the iconic jazz fusion band had found its most famous and stable lineup.
 Zawinul and the band’s co-founder and saxophonist Wayne Shorter were joined by Peter Erskine and bass guitar virtuoso Jaco Pastorius.